-The British prime minister has been under pressure to do more to sanction Russia, following its invasion of Ukraine.
-On 28 February, Boris Johnson laid out his plans for the Economic Crime Bill, which aims to tackle dirty money being laundered through Britain.
+The UK government have been under pressure to do more to sanction Russia, following its invasion of Ukraine.
+On 28 February, then Prime Minister Boris Johnson laid out his plans for the Economic Crime Bill, which aims to tackle dirty money being laundered through Britain.

 “There is no place for dirty money in the UK,” Johnson said in the House of Commons.
 “Those backing Putin have been put on notice: there will be nowhere to hide your ill-gotten gains.”

 For years, London has been known as ‘Londongrad’ by wealthy Russians, thanks to a golden visa system.
 This offered residency to those who invested £2m or more in the UK, and the chance for offshore companies to buy UK real estate.
 The Home Office has issued 2,581 investor visas to Russian citizens since the scheme launched in 2008.

 Law firms play a vital role in tackling the risk of money laundering and have legal obligations to carry out anti-money laundering (AML) checks.
 According to the Solicitors Regulations Authority (SRA), the number of money laundering related matters is increasing, particularly with the application of sanctions on Russian entities.
 The SRA, Council for Licensed Conveyancers (CLC) and Financial Conduct Authority (FCA) have all issued guidance for solicitors dealing with those on sanctions lists.
 Those that do not abide by such rules could be hit with a criminal prosecution or fine.

 “Sanctions, economic crime and AML were already areas of increasing focus, and there will naturally be more of a spotlight on these issues,” the CLC guidance adds.

 Firms that fail to conduct thorough AML checks can be penalised severely.